getfluxly (Ruby)

 anonymous_id: "anon_a8f3c2")

-client.shutdown # also runs from at_exit
+client.shutdown # flush + teardown; also registered via at_exit

 Rails integration